Skip to main content

 Christopher McClanahan

-Chair of the Committee on Rules and the Judiciary, 106th Senate of the Undergraduate Student Body, Senator At Large
+Chair of the Committee on Rules and the Judiciary, 107th Senate of the Undergraduate Student Body, Senator At-Large

-Chair of the Permanent Select Committee on Ethics, 106th Senate of the Undergraduate Student Body, District 4
+Chair of the Permanent Select Committee on Ethics, 107th Senate of the Undergraduate Student Body, Senator At-Large

 Speaker